Information for Care Leavers

 - Care leavers grant: care leavers can apply for a grant of £1,000 a year funded by the university

-- University hardship fund: care leavers and students from Foyers are a priority and may be entitled to extra financial support
+- Student Support Fund: care leavers and students from Foyers are a priority and may be entitled to extra financial support

 - Tuition and maintenance loans: all students can apply for tuition and maintenance loans to help cover the cost of attending university

 - A*AA/AAA Scholarships: we offer cash scholarships worth £3,500 (over the duration of a 3 year degree) to all Home and EU students who achieve A*AA AAA or higher in their A Levels (or equivalent)

 For more information please email us, or call: 01274 236504

 We work with schools to encourage looked-after children in Year 6 and above to take part in a wide range of aspiration raising activities.